Dillon-Duncan/TWSA/README.md

 ## Overview

-TWSA aims to bridge the gap between community members and local authorities by offering a comprehensive platform for civic engagement.
+TWSA aims to bridge the gap between community members and local authorities by offering a comprehensive platform for engagement.
 The application empowers residents to actively participate in community improvement while providing municipal administrators with efficient tools to manage and respond to citizen needs.

 ## Key Features